June 1, 2013

-A few weeks ago I met up with Steve in Fort William, and bumped into Aldo Kane (hairy safety bloke from last years trip).
-I introduced the two of them, and told Steve that Aldo - even though he was an ice cold killer - had found it all pretty scary, and that maybe he had some advice for this trip.
+A few weeks ago I met up with Steve in Fort William and bumped into Aldo Kane (hairy safety bloke from last years trip).
+I introduced the two of them and told Steve that Aldo - even though he was an ice-cold killer - had found it all pretty scary and that maybe he had some advice for this trip.

-“Mate” said Aldo, lifting his hands up to the side of his face “you just need to wear blinkers”, which would be good advice to most people, but perhaps not that sensitive when given to Steve - you see Steve’s got retinitis pingmentosa, and only has about 30% of his vision left.
+“Mate,” said Aldo, lifting his hands up to the side of his face “you just need to wear blinkers”, which would be good advice to most people, but perhaps not that sensitive when given to Steve - you see Steve’s got retinitis pingmentosa, and only has about 30% of his vision left.

-Needless to say Aldo looks suitably apologetic, and just thinking of him saying it made me burst out laughing for several days afterwards.
+Needless to say, Aldo looks suitably apologetic and just thinking of him saying it made me burst out laughing for several days afterwards.

-Leaving the UK was the typical nightmare of bills (court summons for non payment of pole tax), fines (stopped by police driving to Skye last week), and assorted reasons not to go away.
+Leaving the UK was the typical nightmare of bills (court summons for non-payment of poll tax), fines (stopped by police driving to Skye last week), and assorted reasons not to go away.
 You look at the bills, trying to calculate if after they’re all paid, and you cover car hire, tickets, the usual excess baggage (only 1 piece of 23kgs these days!!!!) if you can afford it, and more importantly what hole you’ll be on your return.
 And then you remember tax is due.
 Ella wants a pair of tap shoes (fuck me I’m middle class now!).
 I need to buy a new corner sofa for our flat in Sheffield so Karen doesn’t mind living there.
 But I’ve spent all my book winnings from last year, so really I can’t afford to go, and doing so would be stupid.
 Going away would not be sensible.
 But then I think back to Steve telling me in a cafe in Elgin that he was quickly going blind, and me joking “bloody hell mate, you’d better solo El Cap quick” - not because I meant it, but because I didn’t know what else to say.
-It was joke, but also maybe it was a lifebelt tossed to Steve, something to focus on the darkness.
+It was a joke, but also maybe it was a lifebelt tossed to Steve, something to focus on the darkness.

 Plus the corner sofa can wait.